Beware of the smart device: Ways to stay private and safe

 Here’s the rub: If you can view video on an app, it’s possible that a skilled hacker can, too.

 When you use the same password at multiple services, a hacker stealing your password from one place can try it on the camera service, too.
-So don’t reuse passwords.
+So don’t reuse password.
 When available, enable two-factor authentication, which requires you to enter a temporary code sent as a text to ensure it’s you.

 Again, you might want to turn the camera to face the wall when you’re home.
 It’s a pain, though, and if you forget to turn it back when you leave, it defeats the purpose of having a security camera.